AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/README.md

 IdentityModel Extensions for .Net provide assemblies that are interesting for web developers that wish to use federated identity providers for establishing the callers identity.

 ## Versions
-Current version - 5.2.4
+Current version - 5.5.0
 Minimum recommended version - 5.2.2

-You can find the release notes for each version [here](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki/Release-Notes).
+You can find the release notes for each version [here](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/releases).
+Older versions can be found [here](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki/Release-Notes).

 ## Security Vulnerability in Microsoft.IdentityModel.Tokens 5.1.0
 IdentityModel Extensions library Microsoft.IdentityModel.Tokens has a known security vulnerability affecting version 5.1.0.
 Please update to >= 5.1.1 immediately.
 An updated package is available on NuGet.
 For more details, see the [security notice](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/blob/master/SECURITY_NOTICE.md).